-For those who want an easy-to-ride, fashionable, and durable electric scooter, the Okai Beetle is a perfect choice.
-Made from high-quality components that will hold up to years of use, the designers of the Beetle kept the consumer’s tastes in mind by creating the option for personal customization of color and decals.
+For those who want an easy-to-ride, fashionable, and durable electric scooter, the Okai EA10 is a perfect choice.
+Made from high-quality components that will hold up to years of use, the designers of the EA10 kept the consumer’s tastes in mind by creating the option for personal customization of color and decals.

-You’ll feel secure on the Beetle, with its double brake system that uses both electronic braking and drum braking at the same time.
+You’ll feel secure on the EA10, with its double brake system that uses both electronic braking and drum braking at the same time.